Sociology, Human Services, and Crime Studies Assistantships and Individual Study

 A Teaching Assistant is someone who has taken a course, performed well, and now has something to offer other students taking the same course.
 A TA is a resource for helping students learn good study habits, effectively work on projects and papers, lead discussions, give presentations, and fulfill other needs in the classroom as determined by the Professor.
 Undergraduate students are not involved in grading their peers.

 Often the Professor will take the lead and request you to become a TA, but it is also possible for you, the student, to take the initiative and ask to become a TA.
 You must have a professor and a course in mind to setup the TA.
-To qualify you must have received at least B in the course and have Junior standing.
+To qualify you must have received at least a B in the course and have Junior standing.

 A Research Assistantship is when a student wishes to participate in and support a research project that is led by a faculty member.
 Most of the faculty on campus are active scholars and getting involved in their projects may lead to presentations at professional conferences and possible publication in peer-reviewed journals or book chapters.